What is a car insurance policy excess?

 Possibly; you need to balance the chance of paying out a larger sum yourself in the event of an accident against paying a lower premium, bearing in mind that the cost of a claim could be far higher than you expect.
 Whatever total payment you offer (ie compulsory + voluntary), do make sure that it is a sum that you can afford.

 A good price comparison site will allow you to experiment with different voluntary excesses so you can see what effect they have on premiums.

 Where damage is light it can be tempting for drivers to pay for repairs themselves since, even ignoring the question of which one was at fault, they may both have to pay their agreed excesses, at least initially.
-It is also likely that premiums for both parties will increase in future because insurers believe that any accident you have, whether you were at fault or not, increases the possibility that you will have other, possibly more serious, ones in the future.
+It is also likely that premiums for both parties will increase in future because providers believe that any accident you have, whether you were at fault or not, increases the possibility that you will have other, possibly more serious, ones in the future.

-It is important to remember though that you are under an obligation to inform your insurers of any accident that you are involved in, whether you make a claim are not.
+It is important to remember though that you are under an obligation to inform your providers of any accident that you are involved in, whether you make a claim are not.
 Failing to do so can invalidate a policy in the future and could even be considered fraudulent.